 Key Components of the OOPS!
 Pattern:

-- Timing: The strategy emphasizes the importance of timing trades accurately to capitalize on short-term price movements.
+- Timing: The strategy emphasizes the importance of timing trades accurately, often executing within the first hour of the session.

 Long-Term Secrets to Short-Term Trading: Overview of Williams’ Approach to Short-Term Trading